de CHIRICO, quotes by the Italian artist on art; founder of Metaphysical Painting

-GIORGIO DE/DI CHIRICO (1888 – 1971) was an Greece-born Italian famous painter artist and founder of the art style ‘Pittura Metafisica’ (Metaphysical Painting).
+Giorgio de Chirico (1888 – 1971), artist quotes on painting and his art statements.
+De Chirico was an Greece-born Italian famous painter-artist and the founder of the art style ‘Pittura Metafisica’ (Metaphysical Painting).
 Metaphysical Painting art appeared very inspirational for artists in later Surrealism.
-De Chirico himself however turned back later in life to a more ‘classical’ art style; he learned a lot from master painters of early Renaissance like Giottto and Ucello.
+De Chirico himself however turned back later in life to a more ‘classical’ art style; he learned a lot from the great master-painters of early Renaissance like Giottto and Ucello.

-* * At the bottom biography facts & art links for Giorgio di Chirico.
-When you enjoy his quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+* At the bottom more biography facts & art links for information on the famous Italian artist Giorgio di Chirico.

 |